 Alternatives, however, are gaining momentum!
 At this moment, platform co-ops can be a powerful response to our profoundly unequal system and failing governments in many countries.
 They can support people seeking health, safety, shelter, and jobs with a living wage.
 Platform co-ops democratize digital-business-as-usual.
 They transform traditional cooperatives and spawn the development of co-ops into entirely new sectors.
 Yet, contrary to big digital businesses with all their market power, these co-ops rely on democratic decision-making and shared ownership of the platform by workers and users.

 We must not reboot an economy that did not work for most people in the first place.
 This moment calls for big ideas, practical implementation, acts of solidarity, and passionate rejection of an economic system that affords healthcare only for some and debt for all.
-We still hope to be able to meet in person in November at Humboldt University in Berlin but our ad hoc response looks like this:

 In moments of crisis like this, things that had been considered impossible can become common sense.